gnpapers/gn2-progress-report/1_accomplishments.md

 Planning
 --------

-We developed the roadmap based on Scala, which includes following steps:
+We developed the roadmap based on Scala, which includes the following major
+steps:

   1. Creation of Scala-based parser for scientific names
   2. Creation of Scala-based name index, name resolution service
   3. Creation of Scala based name finding service which is based on name